nervosnetwork/rfcs/rfcs/0000-transaction-filter-protocol/0000-transaction-filter-protocol.md

 ## Abstract

-Transaction filter protocol allows peers to reduce the amount of transaction data they are sent.
-Peer that wants to retrieve transactions of interest, has the option of setting filters on each connection.
+Transaction filter protocol allows peers to reduce the amount of transaction data they send.
+Peer which wants to retrieve transactions of interest, has the option of setting filters on each connection.
 A filter is defined as a [Bloom filter](http://en.wikipedia.org/wiki/Bloom_filter) on data derived from transactions.

 ## Motivation

 The purpose of transaction filter protocol is to allow low-capacity peers (smartphones, browser extensions, embedded devices, etc) to maintain a high-security assurance about the up to date state of some particular transactions of the chain or verify the execution of transactions.

-These peers do not attempt to fully verify the block chain, instead just checking that [block headers connect](../0004-ckb-block-sync/0004-ckb-block-sync.md#connecting-header) together correctly and trusting that the transactions in the block of high difficulty are in fact valid.
+These peers do not attempt to fully verify the block chain, instead just checking that [block headers connect](../0004-ckb-block-sync/0004-ckb-block-sync.md#connecting-header) together correctly and trusting that the transactions in the block of highest difficulty are in fact valid.

 Without this protocol, peers have to download the entire blocks and accept all broadcast transactions, then throw away majority of the transactions.
 This slows down the synchronization process, wastes users bandwidth and increases memory usage.